-Apple and Samsung gain U.S. market share as Android loses some in latest comScore reportAlex Wagner - Deputy Managing Editor, News Desk
+Apple and Samsung gain U.S. market share as Android loses some in latest comScore reportAlex Wagner - Editorial Director of News and Content

 Along with new Android distribution stats and a bunch of people saying "Man, it's really already ______?", the start of each new month typically brings with it some fresh U.S. smartphone market share numbers from research firm comScore.
 April is no different, as comScore today released its smartphone market share figures for February 2013.
 The standings themselves haven't changed much from last month's report, but there have been some notable point changes in both the platform and original equipment manufacturer (OEM) categories.